-- I. Assess situation.
+- ١. Assess situation.

-- A. Airway or breathing urgency
+- Airway or breathing urgency

-- B. Bleeding (severe)
+- Bleeding (severe) B.

-- C. Head or neck injury (severe)
+- Head or neck injury (severe) C.

 - II.
 Send responsible person for the head coach and trained person to call for appropriate Emergency Medical Service.

 - A. Athletic trainer should always have posted on training room door where he/she can be located.

 - III.
 Phone call.

-- A. Phone
+- Phone

 - 1. Phones should be in good working order, plugged in, and power source turned on.

 - 2. Nearest phone location should be well known by coaching staff, managers, student trainers, etc.

-- 3. Phones should be easily accessible.
+- Phones should be easily accessible.
+3.

 - 4. The coaching staff and the athletic director should have keys to get to a phone.

-- B. Posted near phone.
+- В. Posted near phone.

 - 1. Emergency numbers

-- a. nearest emergency medical service
+- nearest emergency medical service

-- all emergency medical transport facilities in your area (ambulance companies, fire department, helivac company, department of public safety, air national guard, police station, company medical services)
+- all emergency medical transport facilities in your area (ambulance companies, fire department, b. helivac company, department of public safety, air national guard, police station, company medical services)

-- c. hospitals, clinics
+- hospitals, clinics C.

 - d. doctors

-- e. administration
+- administration e.

 - f. athletic trainer

-- g. school nurse
+- school nurse g. h.

-- h. maintenance
+- maintenance

 - 2. Step-by-step of what to say to emergency facility.

 This is (name) (position)

 I am calling from (school)

 We are in need of an ambulance

 The injury is (type)

 We are located at (address)

 The nearest cross streets are (two streets)

 The injured athlete is presently located (location).

 Easiest access to athlete is (how to get to field).

-- IV.
-Stabilize athlete.
+- Stabilize athlete.

-- A. Begin appropriate emergency care.
+- Begin appropriate emergency care.

 - 1. C.P.R.

 - 2. Control bleeding.

 - 3. Treat for shock.

 - B. Once the athletic trainer arrives, assist him/her in any way possible.
 Inform trainer of what steps have been implemented thus far for the emergency.

 - C. Note vital signs (blood pressure, pulse, respirations).

 - Obtain Emergency Card for consent for medical treatment.
 Medical history should also be available for review.

 - VI.
 Send school employee to meet emergency vehicle.
-Be sure all gates are unlocked and open.

-- VII.
-Notify parents or guardians (emergency contact person) as soon as possible.

-- A. Carried out by school personnel (athletic trainer, coach, and administrator).

-- B. Inform.

-- 1. Nature of emergency.

-- 2. Where athlete is being transported.

-- 3. School employee will be there to meet parent.
+Be sure all gates are unlocked and open. - VII.
+Notify parents or guardians (emergency contact person) as soon as possible. - A. Carried out by school personnel (athletic trainer, coach, and administrator). - B. Inform. - 1.
+Nature of emergency. - 2.
+Where athlete is being transported. - 3.
+School employee will be there to meet parent. - VIII.

-- VIII.
 Call hospital or medical facility to inform of incoming athlete. - IX.
 Secure equipment worn or used by athlete prior to injury (helmet). - X. Send school employee with athlete to hospital. - XI.
 Gather names of witnesses of accident. - XII.
 Notify appropriate administration. - XIII.
 Write in detail what was occurring before injury, during injury, and emergency procedures followed. - XIV.
 Fill out necessary school accident forms.

 NOTE: If an athletic trainer is not available, all of the above steps should be followed.
-The only difference would be that the coach would be responsible for all steps of the emergency plan and help would not be available from the trainer.
+The only difference would be that the coach would be responsible for all steps of the emergency plan and help would not be available from the train